gravitee-io/gravitee-doc-gen/example/plugin/README.md

   trustStore:
     #
     type:  # Possible values: "" "JKS" "PKCS12" "PEM"
+    # Path to truststore
+    # When type = 'JKS' or 'PKCS12' or 'PEM'
+    path:
     # Content
     # When type = 'JKS' or 'PKCS12' or 'PEM'
     content: |-